 - Sauna therapy: Add two drops of your favorite essential oil into two cups of water in a sauna.

 - Shampoo: To make homemade shampoo, mix lavender oil, rosemary oil, aloe vera gel and coconut milk.
-Use as you would regular shampoo.
 It lasts 2–4 weeks.

 - Skin toner: Mix eight ounces of water with two drops of lavender, geranium and frankincense oils.

-- Sore feet reliever: Add 10 drops of peppermint oil with a tablespoon of Epsom salt and add to a warm-water foot bath.
+- Sore feet reliever: Adding 10 drops of peppermint oil with a tablespoon of Epsom salt makes for a warm-water foot bath.